Frequently Asked Questions

 - Active in international issues?
 The World Affairs Forum organizes lectures and master classes on an array of relevant, international topics.

 - Passionate about the arts?
 Our Film Lovers and Philosophers Society offers a series of films and discussions with fellow film enthusiasts.
-Or, submit your short fiction, poetry, photography, or drawings to be featured in The Chimearid, our literary magazine.
+Or, submit your short fiction, poetry, photography, or drawings to be featured in The Chimaerid, our literary magazine.

 - Looking for a strong CGS community in the residence halls?
 You’ll find an active residence life community in our Gilbane House, which is home to 40 current and former CGS students- all undergraduates- as a part of the University’s Specialty Community Residence Program.